ut-ims-robotics/pool-thesis-2023-moveit2-examples/README.md

 It contains two packages with code examples that demonstrate the usage of MoveIt 2 through C++ and Python API for the Franka Emika Panda robot.

+> When using the commands provided in this guide, replace ws_moveit2 with the name of your workspace if it is different.

 ## Prerequisites
 * **ROS2 (Humble Hawksbill)**